tomwassenberg/certbot-ocsp-fetcher/README.md

 - `-o DIRECTORY, --output-dir=DIRECTORY`\
   Specify the directory where OCSP staple files are saved.
-When not specified, this defaults to the `$STATE_DIRECTORY` environment variable, as is set by the [supplied systemd service].
+When not specified, this defaults to the `$CACHE_DIRECTORY` environment variable, as is set by the [supplied systemd service].
 If this environment variable is not set either, this defaults to the working directory.